opentrace-community/opentrace-cloud-functions/README.md

 If you have the `gcloud` CLI installed you can do this in your terminal:

+#### Key Rotation
+It is highly recommended that the encryption key is rotated on a regular basis.
+This step is not included as part of OpenTrace.

 ```shell script
 # You can avoid using the project flag by setting a global default project:
 #  gcloud config set project YOUR_PROJECT_ID